hemanthbd/Animal-Classification-w-Transfer-Learning/README.md

-# Tone-Mapping
+# Demosaicing

-This involves implementing tone-mapping on all the RAW .nef Nikon images.
+This involves implementation of different versions of demosaicing from a RAW Nikon camera .nef file.